unthingable/contexture/README.md

 * Q: What if I don't consume my messages fast enough?
 * A: You laggard!

 But don't worry, RabbitMQ has tolerance for the likes of you.
-By default, LoggingContext declares all queues with a TTL (usually 60 seconds) — messages left unconsumed longer than that are automatically sent to /dev/null, providing a bound on queue growth.
+By default, Contexture declares all queues with a TTL (usually 60 seconds) — messages left unconsumed longer than that are automatically sent to /dev/null, providing a bound on queue growth.
 So even if your consumer gets terminally stuck, the world will go on.

 # Storage